happyhil/stock-trend-comparison/README.md

 ## Usage

-The tool calculates the growth (as an index) between the starting- and end price for both products, the absolute difference between these growths, and the correlation between the daily values over time.
+The tool calculates the growth (as an index) between the starting- and end price for the loaded products, the absolute growth differences, and the correlation between the daily values of the loaded products over time.

-To run a comparison on two financial products, use the command `run-stock-comparator -b <basesymb> -c <compsymb>`.
+To run a comparison on two financial products, use the command `run-stock-comparison -b <basesymb> -c <compsymb>`.
 For example, to compare the AEX index to the HSI index, enter the following command:
 ```bash
 run-stock-comparison -b AEX.INDX -c HSI.INDX
 ```

-Symbols can be looked up via the [search page](https://marketstack.com/search) of Marketstack.
+Symbols can be looked up through the [search page](https://marketstack.com/search) of Marketstack.

-Alternatively, use one of the symbol lists available in the `config.yaml` file, which compares all listed products to each other.
-For example the products listed under `stocks` or `indices`.
+Alternatively, use one of the symbol lists stated in the `config.yaml` file, which compares all listed products to each other.
+For example, load all products listed under `stocks` or `indices`.
 ```bash
 run-stock-comparison -s indices
 ```